 Sándor Balatoni: In terra pax

-In autumn 2022, the Archdiocese of Veszprém launched the national music competition 'In terra Pax', supported by the Veszprém-Balaton 2023 European Capital of Culture programme and announced in the spirit of the Pueri Cantores International Church Music Association.
+In fall 2022, the Archdiocese of Veszprém launched the national music competition In terra Pax, supported by the Veszprém-Balaton 2023 European Capital of Culture program and announced in the spirit of the Pueri Cantores International Church Music Association.
 It is a tradition that every meeting of the Pueri Cantores movement is accompanied by a hymn written by renowned composers.
-The aim of the 'In terra pax' music competition was to prepare a piece for the choral meeting in Veszprém:
+The aim of the In terra pax music competition was to prepare a piece for the choral meeting in Veszprém:

 - which the choirs can 'take with them',